 From Annapolis, Maryland, Mitzi Sentiff writes, "People won't guess that this delicious dip, which is great for parties, is also low in fat.
 I love to serve it with a nice assortment of fresh vegetables for dipping."

-When your friends take a look at this vibrant appetizer, they'll know they're at a party.
+When your friends take a look at this pretty appetizer, they'll know they're at a party.
 There's nothing better than nibbling on one of these comforting snacks while watching fall football.
-They are cheesy, bacony, and superb. —Elizabeth Bennett, Mill Creek, Washington
+They are cheesy, bacony and superb. —Elizabeth Bennett, Mill Creek, Washington